liron-navon/puppies/Readme.md

 ### Testing

-The tests in the project are written with Jest for unit tests and Jest + "@testing-library/react" for integration tests.
+The tests in the project are written with Jest for unit tests and Jest + puppeteer for integration tests for the web components.

 You can run this command in the root to test all the projects